tinuademargaret/flask-api-tutorial/README.md

 cd flask-api-tutorial/app
 python routes.py
 ```
-You can test the API calls with postman or any other similar tool as shown int the tutorial.
+You can test the API calls with postman or any other similar tool as shown in the tutorial.